 2.8.
 Do not involve patients in your problems.
 Seek professional help.

 2.9.
 Inform all colleagues and staff of the Board’s standards in this area.

 2.10.
 Physiotherapists have an ethical obligation to inform an appropriate authority (the Board, Health and Disability Commissioner) in ‘good faith’ if they become aware that another physiotherapist is, or may be breaching sexual boundaries (see Aotearoa New Zealand Code of Ethics and Professional Conduct 10.2).

 2.11.
 Consult with respected colleagues in any situation where there is uncertainty in regards to a specific professional boundary.

 Aotearoa New Zealand Code of Ethics and Professional Conduct (2018) Principle 2.9, 2.10, 2.11, 10.2

 Physiotherapy practice thresholds in Australia & Aotearoa New Zealand (2015) Role 2

 Physiotherapy New Zealand Position Statement (2012), Clear sexual boundaries in the patient – physiotherapist relationship: a guide for physiotherapists/patients

 Involvement of an additional person during a consultation standard

-This statement is scheduled for review in 2023.
-Legislative and/or technical changes may make this statement obsolete before this review date.
+This standard is scheduled for review in 2023.
+Legislative and/or technical changes may make this standard obsolete before this review date.